 Next, let’s import the data we need.
 We require three pieces of data: COVID rates by state over time, state populations, and geospatial information.
 Madjid imported each of these pieces of data separately and then merged them, and we’ll do the same.

 First, we import COVID data.
-This data comes directly from The New York Times, which publishes daily case rates by state as a CSV file on its GitHub account.
+I’ve taken this data from The New York Times, which publishes daily case rates by state as a CSV file on its GitHub account.
 I’ve dropped the fips variable; Federal Information Processing Standards (FIPS) are numeric codes used to represent states, but we can reference states by their names instead:

-covid_data <- read_csv("https://raw.githubusercontent.com/nytimes/covid-19-data/master/us-states.csv") %>%
+covid_data <- read_csv("https://data.rwithoutstatistics.com/covid-us-states.csv") %>%

 select(-fips)

 If you take a look at this data, you can see the arrival of the first COVID cases in the United States in January 2020.